Helsinki-NLP/OPUS-CAT/editrules.md

     <img src="./images/editrules7.png?raw=true" alt="drawing" width="100%"/>

-### <a name="rule_collections"></a>Rule collections
+### <a name="rule_collections"></a>2.
+Rule collections

-As mentioned, automatic edit rules are organized into _rule collections_, which may contain any amount of rules.
+As mentioned, edit rules are organized into _rule collections_, which may contain any amount of rules.
 Every rule must be part of a rule collection, so when you create a rule using the **Create rule** button (as in the quickstart section above), a rule collection is also created to contain the rule.
 The default name of the created rule collection is the same as the description of the rule that it contains (_fix "acheive" misspelling_ in the example above).
 You can edit a rule collection by selecting it from the list and clicking **Edit rule collection**:

   <img src="./images/editrules8.png?raw=true" alt="drawing" width="100%"/>